kcelebi/ML-RISC-V/README.md

 # ML-RISC-V

 This project is a simple neural network written in Assembly code that interprets the value of hand-written 1-digit numbers.
 It is a simple ANN that uses pre-trained matrices and ReLU to classify digits.
+Feel free to jump to [Running your own tests](https://github.com/kcelebi/ML-RISC-V/blob/main/README.md#running-your-own-inputs)

 # Project Structure